chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 ![alt text](https://github.com/inlak16/AMB-NET-Touchbar-Dashboard/blob/master/tutorial-images/11.png)

-When you are logged in through the >_ button on the touchbar, BetterTouchTool automatically switches to the Triggers for the Terminal application on your Touch bar.
+When you are logged in through the >_ button on the touchbar, BetterTouchTool automatically switches to the Triggers for the Terminal application on your TouchBar.
 There are two options on the top level.
 Analysis and Node Control.
 ![alt text](https://github.com/inlak16/AMB-NET-Touchbar-Dashboard/blob/master/tutorial-images/14.png)

-Tapping on Analysis on the Touch bar gives all kind of options.
+Tapping on Analysis on the TouchBar gives all kind of options.
 But let's set things up first.
 Run the following command  in Terminal:

 `docker ps`